-The last thing you want to do is start a debate about the best CMS for SEO.
+The last thing you want to do is start a debate about the best Content Management System (CMS) for SEO.

 (Especially on Twitter).